 Boise State University is State-owned property and, as such, is generally open to the public.
-The academic and administrative buildings are open to the public, at a minimum, during normal business hours.
+The academic and administrative buildings are generally open to the public.
+Public access has been somewhat limited to students and employees due to the COVID-19 pandemic.
 Most facilities have individual hours, and the hours may vary at different times throughout the year.
 Access to some of these buildings is also controlled by card access after normal business hours, and all of these buildings have varied levels of access.
 All residential facilities with internally facing unit doors require card access at exterior entrances.
 All townhome and apartment units are accessible by key directly into the unit.